 At the same time, stagnant Liver Qi may impede smooth flow of Blood to other parts of the body, and may result in musculoskeletal aches and stiffness, menstrual problems, digestive issues and fatigue.
 In particular, if your Liver Qi is stagnant, you may experience tension in your back and neck and find it difficult to find the energy to get going in the morning.

 In the same way, stagnant Liver Qi can also disrupt the smooth flow of your emotions and thought processes, which may manifest as tension, impatience, frustration, a bad temper and a negative outlook.
 You might also find yourself having difficulty making good decisions.

 In TCM, detoxifying herbs that have traditionally been used to address Damp conditions are also often viewed as having cooling effects that help counteract the excessive Heat that can accumulate when Liver Qi is stagnant.
-Examples include Chinese Dandelion, Barberry, Rhubarb and Phellodendron.
+Examples include Asian Dandelion, Barberry, Rhubarb and Phellodendron.

 Chinese herbs traditionally used to disperse congested Liver Qi include Bupleurum and Chen Pi.
 They are often taken with herbs that promote detoxification and the elimination of wastes, such as Goji Berries, Rehmannia and Baical Skullcap.

 The Western herb Milk Thistle (St Mary's Thistle) may provide additional benefits by supporting the healthy structure and function of the liver cells and exerting antioxidant effects on the liver.